skeller01/wedding-website/documentation/planning/deployment-footprint.md

 - Public ingress is HTTPS to GitHub Pages or a GoDaddy-forwarded URL.
 - Visitor browsers load external CDN assets and may navigate to third-party sites.
 - The current site has no secrets, auth, admin surface, database, form receiver, or server-side code.
-- Privacy posture: no visitor messages, RSVPs, email, or address collection.
+- Privacy posture: no visitor messages, RSVPs, email, address collection, uploads, comments, or private album accounts.
 - External links should continue to use `rel="noopener"` where `target="_blank"` is used.

 ### Data Architecture
 - Static content only: HTML, CSS, JavaScript, and images.
 - No database, object upload flow, queue, cache, or visitor storage.
-- Future gallery work can start as static assets; larger image volume can trigger a later asset strategy.
+- Future gallery work should start as static assets and pages; larger image volume can trigger image optimization or a later asset strategy.
 - Future form work would require a new PRD/requirements/deployment refresh because it changes privacy and runtime scope.

 ### Observability